What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 Have you noticed how we reused all the structures we have just learned about? 🙂

+The choice of suitable data structures saved us from writing additional code.
 Using data structures and their combinations is a very *powerful* tool that is very much *appreciated* among developers.

 Here are some more examples where using data structures helps a lot: